Revising and Polishing

 - No typos, no misspellings, no incorrect

-punctuation.
+punctuation, no number or gender mismatches.
 It’s generally expected that you will seek advice on this if

 - Read aloud (slowly and carefully) to catch